kazurayam/UsingMaterialsInKatalonStudio/README.md

 └── TC01_screenshot.png
 ```

+### Note

-Note that `java.nio.Path`, `java.nio.Paths` and `java.nio.Files` are used extensively.
-These classes helps making tidy programs that makes local file I/O.
+- In the `TC01_starter` script, `java.nio.Path`, `java.nio.Paths` and `java.nio.Files` are used extensively.
+- The `TC01_starter` script does not depend on the `Materials` library at all.
+This test case is the starting point.
+- This test case newly creates a directory under under the project directory: `UsingMaterialsInKatalonStudio/tmp`.
+Unfortunately Katalon Studio GUI does not allow you to view the `tmp` directory.
+Instead you need to use other tools (Windows Explorer, Mac Finder, or Terminal).

 ## Test Case `TC02_MaterialRepository`